 Perhaps the most important issue that the reviewers have raised focuses on the important philosophical/normative question of how society either does or should view the purposes or ends of imprisonment.
 Some reviewers said that they did not think a discussion of the important ends to be achieved through incarceration, or reflected in the policies that generated the observed level of incarceration should be included in the report at all.
 Others said that they welcomed that discussion, but thought that the Committee had not done a good job in addressing these issues.

 We disagree with those that say the normative issues have no place in this report.
 We believe that they are central even (or perhaps particularly) in a scientific report that seeks to measure the social impact of a given set of public policies such as those that have sent an increased number of citizens to prison for long prison sentences.
 And we think the Committee should be praised for their efforts to incorporate normative concerns into the scientific framework of the report to help define which particular effects of the increased use of incarceration should be measured to help us understand the overall social impact of these policies.
-But, at the same time, we note some unevenness in the Committee’s efforts to deal with this issues.
+But, at the same time, we note some unevenness in the Committee’s efforts to deal with this issue.

 On the positive side, many reviewers noted the skillful way in which the panel had handled one of the most socially important consequences of the increased use of incarceration: namely, its disproportionate affect on individuals coming from disadvantaged minority communities.
-(Reviewer F) The fact that such individuals were disproportionately represented in the incarcerated population created a prima facie challenge to the justice and fairness of the policies, and to social perceptions of their legitimacy.
-And the panel won kudos from many reviewers for what was seen as their even handed treatment of both the facts and the values tied to the fact of the observed racial disparities in the prison population.
+(Reviewer F, p.
+2) The fact that such individuals were disproportionately represented in the incarcerated population created a prima facie challenge to the justice and fairness of the policies, and to social perceptions of their legitimacy.
+And the Committee won kudos from many reviewers for what was seen as their even handed treatment of both the facts and the values tied to the fact of the observed racial disparities in the prison population.

 Also on the positive side, several reviewers noted the novel effort to capture the negative and positive effects of increased incarceration not only on the individuals incarcerated, but also on the communities from which the offenders were disproportionately drawn.
 (Reviewer F, J) This followed the concern about disparate impacts of the policies on different populations, and added a new kind of effect that could occur if the policies fell particularly hard on particular communities, and ended up incarcerating large fractions of adult males from those communities.

 Where the Committee drew more fire, however, was their alleged failure to take seriously an important normative purpose of incarceration that was tied to both a justice idea (that offenders should be called to account for crimes they committed – a view that is widely held in the population, and has some important philosophical theory on its side), and to a utilitarian argument that punishment would not only reduce crime by deterring and incapacitating offenders, but also by strengthening social norms and the informal social control the norms help produce.
-(See reviewer I, J. p.1;L).
+(See Reviewer I, p.
+2,3 J. p.1;L).

 The Committee was also criticized for introducing a series of “principles” that were offered, but not defended either philosophically or politically as the values that should guide the nation’s use of incarceration.
-(Reviewer J) Reviewer J also noted that none of these principles included the idea that one of the important (utilitarian) goals of imprisonment was to reduce crime!
+(Reviewer L, p.1; ) Reviewer J also noted that none of these principles included the idea that one of the important (utilitarian) goals of imprisonment was to reduce crime!